RahanBenabid/Learning-Backend/Side Notes.md

 - custom validations

 ## ToDo
-- please fix the cookies footer
+- [ ] please fix the cookies footer
-- fix the register showing up when you’re not in the home folder
+- [ ] fix the register showing up when you’re not in the home folder, and you’re still logged in
-- categories in acronym creation not working
+- [ ] categories in acronym creation not working
+- [x] i still have a lot of issues with the google OAuth, there are problems in the redirect, that i need to fix later on. check [console.developers.google.com/apis/credentials][1] for that

 ## Side Notes
 - the whole frontend is pretty much the `/WebsiteController.swift` file mixed with the `/Resources` folder
 - there are both the handlers that return a **View** and post handlers that return a **Response**
 - URL vs URI, URL is a specific URI that tells you how to access the resource, where URI is a string that identifies a resource, URI identifies a resource by either *Location (URL)* or *name (URN)*, the terms between URL and URI are interchangeable since all URLs are URIs

+[1]:	console.developers.google.com/apis/credentials